- keyword(s): northwestern settlement

 Abstract This series consists of the general files of the Mathematics Department for the period 1913-1955 with the bulk of the records falling between 1936 and 1946.
 The files are arranged in eleven major subject categories as follows: Correspondence of Departmental Chairman, Sundry Applications and other records pertaining to the availability of jobs, Files pertaining to the departmental Budget, Files of Class “Notes”.
 These files are primarily administrative in nature and give some insight to the...

-Abstract The Meyer Dwass Papers fill 2 boxes and span the years 1953 to 1996.
+Abstract Meyer Dwass, a mathematical statistician interested in applied probabilities, was a professor at Northwestern University and Chair of the Department of Statistics.
+His papers fill 2 boxes and span the years 1953 to 1996.
 The bulk of the papers consist of his teaching and research notes as well as offprints of his journal publications; a small amount of personal material is included.
-The papers fall into six subseries: biographical, correspondence, university notes, teaching, research, and publications.
+The papers fall into six subseries: biographical, correspondence, university notes, teaching, research, and...

 Abstract The Thomas Franklin Holgate Papers offer a brief glimpse of the work of a competent university administrator during the first two decades of the Twentieth Century; a view of an effective and practical promoter of higher education for blacks; a productive and stimulating teacher and writer in mathematics; and an administrator (especially in financial matters) sought-after by many educational and religious organizations.
 The papers are arranged in five main categories: biographical material;...